West Bengal Board Class 11 Chemistry Question Paper

 Option c – Sulphuric acid

-Which among the following is a carbohydrate?
+Which one of these is a carbohydrate?

 (a) Hydrogen peroxide